BARN

 model = BARN(num_nets=3, dname='example', epochs=100)

 Actually running the model is straightforward, but you can tweak the MCMC parameters to your liking.
-After the specified number of MCMC iterations, your model is ready for pointwise inference by using the last ensemble in the chain.
+After the specified number of MCMC iterations, your model is ready for pointwise inference by averaging over multiple draws of the MCMC (default 10% post burn-in).

 model.fit(X,Y)